Giovanniko/Traffic-Light-Classifier/README.md

 Improvements:

-The classifier could be improved by using an edge-detector to remove background (for example sunlight) noise.
+The classifier could be improved by using an edge-detector to remove background noise (sunlight).
 Converting to grayscale images would also allow binary thresholding to improve an image mask.